The verdict

 The bottom line

-The Arctic Leopard XF Pro is one of the best power-per-dollar bikes under $4,000 — a genuine 60 mph and 12 kW for $3,699, in a light package with real parts support.
+The Arctic Leopard XF Pro is one of the best power-per-dollar bikes under $4,000 — a dealer-listed 60 mph and a verified 12 kW for $3,699, in a light package with real parts support.
 It earns its spot in our under-$4,000 rankings.
 Just go in clear-eyed: you're buying elite specs from a newer brand, so it's a value-and-performance play, not the safest-ownership play.
 If proven reliability matters more than the spec sheet, a Sur-Ron Light Bee X is the safer buy.
 Not sure which fits you?
 Run the Find Your Ride configurator.

 VoltRipper is spec-verified and data-driven — we do not claim hands-on testing of this bike.
 Specs and prices are cross-checked against the sources listed above and re-verified regularly; real-world figures are our own estimates, clearly labeled.